plemeri/RandWire_tensorflow/README.md

 - While training, it will save the checkpoint with best validation accuracy.

 - While training, it will log training and validation accuracy and loss in `[YOUR_CHECKPOINT_DIRECTORY]/log`.
 You can visualize yourself with tensorboard.

+- I'm currently working on drop connection for regularization, ImageNet dataset, and so on.

+- I added dropout layer after the Relu-Conv-BN triplet unit for regularization.
+You can set dropout_rate 0.0 to disable it.